RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/configuring/cluster-name-dns-connection-management/_index.md

 Use this option if you already have your own domain, would like to make the cluster part of your domain and are able to update the DNS.

-Choosing this option requires you to ensure that the cluster and at least one node (preferably all nodes) in the cluster are correctly configured in the DNS with the appropriate NS entries.
+Choosing this option requires you to make sure that the cluster and at least one node (preferably all nodes) in the cluster are correctly configured in the DNS with the appropriate NS entries.